Improvement-Service/pop_projections_shiny_tool/README.md

 A shiny tool to display the Small Area Population Projections produced by the Improvement Service.

 # Updating the tool
 If new data is added the script Add-aggregations-to-data.R needs to be run first.
-This script adds aggregations to the projection data and saves as a csv called which is then read into the global script.
-This initial script can be found in Resources - Helper files
+This script adds aggregations to the projection data and saves as a csv called Population Projections With Aggregations.csv which is then read into the global script.
+This initial script can be found in Resources - Helper scripts.

 # Resources